xuqi2024/openflexure-microscope/docs/actuator_assembly.md

 # Assemble the actuators

-There is one "actuator column" for each of the three axes of the OpenFlexure Microscope stage.
+There is one "actuator column" for each of the three axes of the OpenFlexure Microscope stage{{includetext: ", and a fourth for the separate z-actuator", if: var_type is upright}}.
 These allow you to move the sample in X and Y, or focus the microscope by moving in Z.

 {{BOM}}